renatabiniek/writing-room/README.md

 As a site owner, I want to create a site with great UX so that the users are inclined to return to it

 As a site owner, I want to be able to be contacted from the users via a contact form and social media, so that I can communicate with them and answer any questions

+### Structure:

+### Design:

+#### Wireframes

+Low fidelity mock-ups were made using Balsamiq to help plan and visualise the navigation design, placement of information, features, relationship between the content and usefulness.
+They were created for 3 main screen sizes: mobile, tablet and desktop.